Frequently asked questions about Flu and Flu Vaccines

 If you are considering pregnancy in the coming months, it would also be sensible to consider vaccination before you become pregnant.

-The nasal flu vaccine may not be suitable for a small number of children, who have the following conditions:
+The nasal vaccine may be unsuitable for only a very small number of children, mainly those who have the following conditions:

 These children are still able to be vaccinated using the intramuscular vaccine.